Are you networking wrong?

 We all know that word of mouth is the best marketing tool there is.
 Why?
-Because when someone tells a friend, family member, neighbor, or colleague what a great tutoring company you are, you’ve already overcome the biggest hurdle to making a sale – trust.
+Because when someone tells someone else what a great tutoring company you are, you’ve already overcome the biggest hurdle to making a sale – trust.

-Networking is a great tool for building a referral network and increasing word of mouth business because it allows people to see you, hear you and watch you over time and that builds trust.
+Networking for tutoring companies is a great tool for building a referral network.
+Thus increasing word of mouth business because it allows people to see you, and that builds trust.

 Here are 3 things to consider before joining any networking group or association: